Biography – Don Rath Jr

-This biography begins on January 14th 1956, in a small suburb of Cincinnati Ohio, a healthy lad was born to this world, Don Rath Jr who would later become a contemporary chamber music composer, arranger and guitarist.
+A biography always begins somewhere in time and that time began for Don Rath Jr on January 14th 1956 in a small suburb of Cincinnati Ohio.
+A healthy lad was born to this world on that day who would later become a contemporary chamber music composer, arranger and guitarist.
 The road had indeed been long and contained many twists, turns and detours.
 Thankfully, for all of us, there had been a few rest stops along the way!
 Time to recuperate, heal, think, plan and to begin anew.

 Don Rath Jr was raised on a dairy farm in northern Illinois.
 As a toddler, he would sit in awe listening intently while his Mother played amazing music on a small Hammond organ.
 It was from this early impression that he began to pursue his interest in music.